 Stade Chaban-Delmas, until 2000 known as Parc Lescure, was built in the 1930s, though football had already been played at the site from as early as 1912.

-Parc Lescure officially opened on the 12th of June 1938.
+Parc Lescure officially opened on 12 June 1938.
 The first match was the World Cup quarter-final between Brazil and Czechoslovakia (1-1).
 Later on in the tournament the stadium would also host the match for third place between Brazil and Sweden (4-2).

 The stadium underwent its first major redevelopment in 1987 when the cycling track got removed and the stands were extended towards the pitch.
 Further renovations were made in the mid-1990s to prepare the stadium for the 1998 World Cup.